Mortgage Underwriting

 You got pre-approved.
-That is not the finish line.
+That is not the end of the process.

 Mortgage underwriting is a full review of your finances, not just a credit check.